Adamastor: a New Low Latency and Scalable Decentralized Anonymous Payment System: Instantiation of Adamastor

-\begin{proof} We prove this claim by showing that if there exists a PPT adversary $\A$ has non-negligible advantage in Game \ref{game16}, we can build a PPT adversary $\B$ that breaks the security of Triptych LRS with the same advantage, since $\CH$ can simulate the signing oracle for the DS component without using the secret keys. $\B$ forwards the LRS forged by $\A$ to its own challenger and wins with same advantage.
-The claim immediately follows. \end{proof}
+\begin{proof} We prove this lemma by showing that if there exists a {\cmss{polynomial time}} adversary $\A$ has non-negligible advantage in Game 1, we can build a {\cmss{polynomial time}} adversary $\B$ that breaks the anonymity against ring insider of the {\cmss{RCT}} component with the same advantage since $\B$ can perfectly simulate Game 1 by forwarding the queries related to {\cmss{RCT}} to its own challenger and simulating the rest of the components of {\cmss{Adamastor}}.
+The guess of $\A$ is used by $\B$ in its own game and wins with the same probability as $\A$. \end{proof}